awsdocs/amazon-redshift-management-guide/doc_source/generating-iam-credentials-role-permissions.md

 ```

 You can use a wildcard \(\*\) to replace all, or a portion of, the cluster name, user name, and database group names\.
 The following example allows any user name beginning with `temp_` with any cluster in the specified account\.

+**Important**
+The statement in the following example specifies a wildcard character \(\*\) as part of the value for the resource so that the policy permits any resource that begins with the specified characters\.
+Using a wildcard character in your IAM policies might be overly permissive\.
+As a best practice, we recommend using the most restrictive policy feasible for your business application\.

 ```
 {